HariSurayagari/Impact-Of-News-On-Stocks-Using-Deep-Learning/README.md

-# Stock Predictions Using Deep Learning
+# Impact Of News On Stocks Using Deep Learning

 The repository is split into 3 parts: News Collection, Correlated Stocks, Stock Predictions.